JinRcn/SRDRE/Demo/DemoVisium.md

 ## Data preparation

-All files required for detecting RNA A-to-I editing events in Visium data are provided in the `Demo/Visium` directory.
+All files required for detecting A-to-I editing events in Visium data are provided in the `Demo/Visium` directory.
 Users only need to copy this directory as a whole.

 <mark>The only modification to note is that the BAM file should be download directly via link [mouse_brain.bam](https://github.com/JinRcn/SRDRE/raw/refs/heads/main/Demo/Visium/Data/mouse_brain.bam?download=) or by `git lfs pull` .</mark>